Sustainable protein enrichment with faba bean | BeneoPro

 Your questions, answered!

-What are fabe beans used for?
+What are faba beans used for?

 Faba beans, also known as broad beans, are used for a variety of purposes including human consumption, animal feed, and as a green manure crop.
 They can be eaten fresh, dried, or processed into products such as flour, protein isolates, and other food ingredients.
 In light of rising demand for plant-based proteins, faba beans gain in relevance for the food industry.